cjheath/strpp/README.md

 ## strpp - StringPlusPlus - pronounced "strip"

-A value-oriented C++ library implementing Array and string slices, Unicode processing and pattern-matching.
+A value-oriented C++ library implementing maps, arrays and strings, with slices, Unicode processing, a Variant type, pattern-matching and parsing.

+This lightweight library implements *value semantics* on shared objects and sliced arrays using atomic reference-counting with copy-on-write.

+Values may be passed by (atomically) copying references, which means you can pass or "copy" complex structures cheaply without fear of aliasing, memory leaks, or object lifetime violations.

+A ReDOS-safe (Thompson algorithm) implementation of regular expressions is provided, but is deprecated in favour of greedy PEG expressions with look-ahead assertions, which do not require a compilation step for efficient execution.
+These _Pegular expressions_ are composed into full PEG grammars with a parser generator, and can use the Variant class to construct Abstract Syntax Trees for any grammar specified in the Px language.

-This lightweight template library eschews the complexity and memory impost of the standard template library, allowing it to provide efficient but advanced functionality on machines with restricted memory, such as embedded systems.
+Designed to minimise dynamic memory allocation, _strpp_ provides efficient but advanced functionality on machines with restricted memory, such as many embedded systems.
-It makes use of atomic counted references to shared objects which are copied to a single reference before mutation.

 ## Raw Unicode character processing